dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Part2 consists of addressing the code so that the synthetic ghost ip tests produce and install_failed registry_entry and tag the registry_entry with the correct faliure tags (in this case an SSH timeout).
 Most importantly, this part of the implemenation tests the code if the node does not have an AWS InstanceId.
 While this is extremely rare in real life, with the synthetic ghost ip injection this is always true.
-So the tagging has to indicate that the "no instance id" code is being exercised rather than the "instance id present" code (a real life ghost will have an AWS InstanceId in almost all circumstances).
+So the registry has to indicate that the "no instance id" code is being exercised rather than the "instance id present" code (a real life ghost will have an AWS InstanceId in almost all circumstances).

 - Part3 consists of adding a small helper function like `log_ghost_context(entry, reason)` to append ghost‑specific context tags (`ghost_context:no_instance_id`, `ghost_context:health_checks_not_ok`, etc.) without changing status.